 Know school schedules in advance

-Just when you think you have it all worked out and everything is cool, the school goes and changes the holiday break schedule (or we find ourselves in a global pandemic and some children are attending school remotely).
+Just when you think you have it all worked out and everything is cool, the school goes and changes the holiday break schedule.
 Even if your parenting plan can adjust to a new schedule without confusion, a change in school calendars may change the amount of time you have with your child.
 If you realize it at the last minute, you’re less likely to find a solution that both parents can agree on before the holiday.

 In the best case scenario, you and the other parent are able to agree to change things up a bit to give your child an opportunity to have as much time as possible with both parents.
 But if you can’t agree, you may need to enlist the help of an attorney.
 For that reason, it’s a good idea to check holiday calendars for the school year as soon as the school publishes them.
 If you didn’t do that for this school year, check the calendar now for all of the holidays yet to come and try to get things worked out as best you can if there is an issue.